AIndoria/scaena/README.md

 - Clean up the code

 - Add a Modal/Popup when a crew is clicked, which shows the Crewmember's Public Profile alongside a comparison of who they have collaborated with the most.

+### Attributions

+This project was created thanks to [TMDB](https://themoviedb.org/).
+All API calls are made through TMDB.